 - communication time delay compensation

-- Tuning of PID controller
+- Tuning of PID controllers

 - Implementation of velocity estimators